‘Bachelor: Women Tell All’: Cat Claws, Inspiration, Cheese Pasta Rules The Night

 — Good Morning America (@GMA) March 7, 2017

 She shared her story on an episode of The Bachelor when she and Nick went on their one-on-one date.
-Nick, and the rest of the world, cried along with Kristina as she told her tale of being in a Russian orphanage when she was just a little girl.
+Nick, as well as the rest of the world, cried along with Kristina as she told her tale of being in a Russian orphanage when she was just a little girl.
 She explained how difficult it was to leave the other children behind when she got the chance to be adopted by an American couple.
-Her story was heard around the world as she revealed last night that a few of those kids that she knew from the orphanage had contacted her after watching her on TV.
+Her story was heard around the world as she revealed last night that a few of those kids she knew from the orphanage had contacted her after watching her on TV.

-Kristina got a standing ovation after her fellow Bachelor contestant, Liz, was in tears speaking out on how all of the pettiness that went on in the house was so crazy and ridiculous.
+Kristina got a standing ovation after her fellow Bachelor contestant Liz was in tears while speaking about how all of the pettiness that went on in the house was so crazy and ridiculous.
 She said that women should be building each other up, not tearing each other down.
 She was definitely right as there were plenty of cat claws that came out during the ABC reality show and at the Women Tell All.

 Corrine and Taylor were at it last night, but it seemed that more of the women were attacking Taylor more than Corinne.
-They thought that the mental health counselor was always walking around The Bachelor house with her nose in the air thinking that she was better than anyone else.
+They thought that the mental health counselor was always walking around the Bachelor house with her nose in the air thinking that she was better than anyone else.
 She did later apologize to the other women.
 Taylor also kind of apologized to Corinne, but only the part about what she said about not wanting to be her friend outside of the show.
 It was all very crazy, to say the least.
 But Corinne did bring cheese pasta for everyone!
-Although, Taylor didn’t seem to appreciate it as much as everyone else did.
+However, Taylor didn’t seem to appreciate it as much as everyone else did.

 Watch some of the women from #TheBachelor attempt to define emotional intelligence & watch a new episode TONIGHT at 8/7c! @BachelorABC pic.twitter.com/3lotV3Z9lz